 - “Badmouthing” your spouse or instructing your children to do so.

 - Guessing at the “right” answer to a question or attempting to answer a question you do not understand.

 - Exaggerating or embellishing what you believe to be your most-favorable characteristics.

 Schedule a Confidential Consultation

-For more information about when the New Jersey courts require child custody evaluations, what you can expect during your evaluation, and what you can do to prepare, we encourage you to schedule a confidential initial consultation.
+For more information about when the New Jersey courts require child custody evaluations, what you can expect during your evaluation, and what you can do to prepare, we encourage you to schedule a confidential initial case evaluation.
 To speak with a Hackensack, NJ divorce lawyer at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, please call (201) 880-9770 or contact us online today.